nudalomr/hello-world/README.md

 # hello-world
 repo for scripting class module 1

+About Myself:
+Hello My name is Mark Nudalo.

-About Myself: I love soccer and support bot FC Cincinnati and Everton F.C.
+I love soccer and support both FC Cincinnati and Everton F.C.

 Checklist

 Make sure you completed the following items before you submit the assignment on Canvas:

- Create a repository on GitHub
+*Create a repository on GitHub

- Create a branch on GitHub
+*Create a branch on GitHub

- Make changes to the branch
+*Make changes to the branch

- Open a pull request on GitHub
+*Open a pull request on GitHub

- Merge your pull request
+*Merge your pull request